David Owen Brooks: August 8, 1973

 As all three began to recover their senses and struggle against their bindings, Henley was dragged to the kitchen, where Corll placed a pistol against his stomach, threatening to shoot him.
 Henley successfully persuaded Corll to release him after promising to rape and murder Williams as Corll did likewise to Kerley.
-He then repeatedly kicked Williams in the chest, shouting, "Wake up, bitch!"
-She and Kerley were separately carried into Corll's bedroom, where a transistor radio rigged to a pair of dry cells was placed between her and Kerley.
+Williams and Kerley were then separately carried into Corll's bedroom, where a transistor radio rigged to a pair of dry cells was placed between the two.
 The volume was turned to maximum to drown any shouting and screaming.
 Shortly thereafter, Williams lifted her head and asked Henley, "Is this for real?" to which Henley answered, "Yes."
 In response, Williams asked: "Are you going to do anything about it?"

 Minutes later, Henley shot Corll to death with his own .22 caliber pistol after grabbing the gun from a bedside table, pointing the weapon at Corll and shouting: "You've gone far enough, Dean!
 I can't go on any longer ...
 I can't have you kill all my friends!"
 He then contacted authorities, initially confessing to shooting Corll in self-defense, with his accounts of the events which had unfolded prior to the shooting corroborated by Kerley and Williams; however, when questioned as to the apparatus found in the room where the three had been bound, assaulted and threatened, Henley explained that Corll "liked little boys" before gradually divulging his knowledge of and participation in several abductions and murders and providing the names of three missing Heights teenagers.
 He agreed to accompany police to Corll's boat shed in Southwest Houston, where he claimed the bodies of several victims—including the three he had named—could be found.